 Employees simply want to feel valued for what they can add to an organization as an individual.
 While each generation has different norms when it comes to doing business, we all have unique skill sets, personalities and work habits that we bring to the table and make us stand out.
 After all, that’s part of the reason we were chosen for a specific position.

 Don’t make employees conform to one way of thinking — embrace different working and learning styles.
-Unique perspectives and ideas are a benefit to a workplace.
+Unique perspectives and ideas embrace generational diversity in the workplace.
 If an employee has a unique way of doing things but still gets the job done, it should be respected — not changed.

 2. Set Up a Corporate Mentoring Program